Webbist-dev/strapi-redirects/README.md

 ## License

-This plugin is licensed under the Apache 2.0.
+This plugin is licensed under the MIT.
 See the LICENSE file for more information.